zsparal/api-documentation/source/payments/status-changes.rst

 How does one status lead to another?
 ------------------------------------
-Please look at the below diagram.
-It tells you exactly when to expect what status:
+The below diagram shows exactly when to expect which status.

 .. image:: images/payment-status-flow@2x.png